CIA Tibetan program: 1952

 In September 1952, a CIA intelligence report noted the difficulty in continuing to support the Tibetan resistance when the Chinese Communist government and the massive People's Liberation Army (PLA) fully occupied the country.
 As a result of this Chinese domination over the Tibetans, direct diplomatic relations between Tibet and India ceased.
 A daily Hindi newspaper reported that this move had ended 16 years of direct contact between the governments of India and Tibet.
 India was able to have direct communications until that point because China's authority in Tibet was still limited.
 In the final paragraph of the article, the newspaper writes, "The Chinese occupation of Tibet a year ago has changed this relationship.
 The cause was inevitable, and India had no choice but to accept this arrangement because the Chinese Communists now have complete control of the foreign affairs of Tibet".
-Previously, India had provided a link for United States' support to the Tibetan resistance.
+Previously, India had provided a link for the United States' support to the Tibetan resistance.
 In December 1952, the CIA produced an Information Report (Classification: Secret) containing two items in the subject line: 1) Anti-Communist Activities, Tibet, and 2) Chinese Communist Activities, Tibet.
 The document shows that the agency was closely scrutinizing both Tibetan and Chinese groups and individuals at the time, as well as any other obtained intelligence.
-The report defines the anti-Communist Tibetan People's Party and identified geographic areas where the Party's support was strongest.
-Thirty-six year old Lhopto Rimpochhe was named as the leader of the "warrior monks".
+The report defines the anti-Communist Tibetan People's Party and identifies geographic areas where the Party's support was strongest.
+Thirty-six-year-old Lhopto Rimpochhe was named as the leader of the "warrior monks".
 The document goes on to report on intelligence regarding a petition sent to the Chinese authorities in Lhasa by Ragashar Shape, Tibetan Defense Minister, that went ignored.
 The Shape petition included the following points: the Dalai Lama should continue to rule unchallenged; monastery estates should not be confiscated; Tibetans should thank the Chinese for liberation but kindly ask them to leave and, in return, the Tibetan people would never ask for military assistance from the Chinese; and persuading the Chinese to "please buy the [Tibetan] wool."
 The document then proceeded to provide intelligence on various undesired actions taken by the Chinese including forcing the Dalai Lama to give a speech that threatened the death and kidnapping of over 200 children with the purpose of retraining them (one was even beheaded as a warning to the others not to cry and complain), and the installation of a puppet governor at Kham.
 Next, the document listed nine names of Tibetans acting as informers against the Chinese.
 Lastly, Chinese forces in Tibet were addressed—numbers of troops, names, and leadership transition information.
 A 1952 CIA report on psychological vulnerabilities in Tibet suggested that small Chinese groups were learning the Tibetan language to remain in control.